canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 In each test, we created a `CreditCard` object and modified one single property for the given scenario.
 We had duplication and magic values when initializing the `CreditCard` object.

-From [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}), we learned our test should be deterministic.
+From [how to write your first unit tests with MSTest]({% post_url 2021-03-15-UnitTesting101 %}), we learned our test should be deterministic.
 We shouldn't rely on `DateTime.Now` on our tests, but let's keep it for now.

-## Object mothers
+## What are Object mothers?

 In our tests, we should give enough details to our readers, but not too many details to make our tests noisy.
 We should keep the details at the right level.